albinjanssonsand/slam/NOTES.md

   calibration/capture-layer fixes are all solving different, non-overlapping problems and remain necessary.

-## Post-acceptance investigation, continued: confirmed-pool starvation, BA's limits as a fixer, and PnP pose ambiguity

-Further testing of `--confirm-count` and continued erratic-trajectory reports surfaced several distinct problems in sequence - each one initially looked like it might be the same root cause as the last, but turned out not to be.
+Continued testing of `--confirm-count` and further erratic-trajectory reports surfaced several more distinct problems in sequence - each one initially looked like it might be the same root cause as the last, but turned out not to be.

 - [x] **`--confirm-count 2` starves the PnP-eligible pool.** Requiring 2 independent re-observations before a point counts as confirmed shrinks the